swapnild333/devops-cloud-interview-guide/03-linux/linux-devops-interview-prep.md

 systemctl enable nginx   # starts automatically at boot
 ```
 **Prod angle:** Server reboots, app is down — service was started manually before but never enabled.
+systemctl start only affects the current boot session — it doesn’t persist across a reboot. systemctl enable is what actually creates the symlink that tells systemd to start the service automatically on future boots.
+A really common incident pattern is someone deploys a service, runs start to get it running, everything’s fine for weeks, then the server reboots for some unrelated reason — patching, an instance restart — and the app just doesn’t come back, because it was never enabled in the first place.
+I’d confirm this with systemctl status, which actually tells you directly in the Loaded line whether it’s enabled or disabled, plus systemctl is-enabled to check explicitly.
+I’d also check journalctl for that service since the reboot — if there are zero log entries, that confirms systemd never even attempted to start it, versus it crashing on startup, which would show a different failure pattern.
+The fix is just running enable, and then start to bring it up immediately without waiting for the next reboot.”

 ### 47. Troubleshooting a service that won't start
 Workflow: `Status → Logs → Configuration → Dependencies → Permissions`